hammerheim-game/hammerheim-rules/3-warbands/lahmia.md

 mistress...
 | Profile | M | WS | BS | S | T | W | I | A | Ld |
 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |4 2 2 3 3 1 3 1 7
-Weapons/Armor: Dregs may be armed with weapons and armor chosen from the Lahmia Equipment list.
+Weapons/Armour: Dregs may be armed with weapons and armour chosen from the Lahmia Equipment list.
 Skills: The Dreg may choose from Combat, Strength & Speed when he gains a new skill.
 Special Rules